ChasinSpin/astrid/docs/UsageGuide.md

 The VNC Client we recommend is the free [RealVNC VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) (note you may be prompted for a free trial, but it's not necessary).
 Other clients may or may not work.

 When setting up the client, we suggest you use "astrid.local" for the hostname instead of an IP address.
 As you may access Astrid on different networks or its Access Point, using "astrid.local" instead of an IP address removes the need to have a different connection for each network.
+However if you have mDNS/Bonjour issues, then you may need to use the IP address.
+[Astrid Mini Display](MiniDisplay.md) lists both options.

 ##### Please note that it may take 1-2 mins after connection for "astrid.local" to be visible on the network.